 Then it's our duty and in our interest to understand that we must help the Moslem countries in their peaceful transition to modernity even if that transition might take different forms from the ones we expect.
 It's our duty and in our interest to accept that this transition takes time.
 Its our duty and in our interest to contribute to a fair and peaceful settlement of the conflicts in the Arab and Moslem area.
 Its our duty and in our interest to help Moslem peoples in their struggle or in their resistance to the most conservative and reactionary groups or governments within their own countries and not to back those groups or regimes.

-In facing that challenge, Americans and Europeans are all in the same boat.
-Maybe it's time we agree on the name of the captain.
+In facing that challenge, Arabs and Moslems, Americans and Europeans are all in the same boat.